-Tour de France champion Chris Froome failed a drugs test
+Tour de France champion Chris Froome failed a drug test

 - Governing body says it wants more details

-(CNN)Chris Froome, who has been the world's most dominant cyclist in recent years, failed a drugs test in one of cycling's most prestigious races earlier this year.
+(CNN)Chris Froome, who has been the world's most dominant cyclist in recent years, failed a drugs test in one of the sport's most prestigious races earlier this year.

 Four-time Tour de France champion Froome, who rides for Team Sky, was found to have double the allowed level of the legal asthma drug Salbutamol in his urine on a test taken on September 7 during the Vuelta a España, which the Briton went on to win.